ArthMaindarkar/CollatzFun/README.md

-Website that displays number of steps for Collatz process to terminate Contains initial summary and links to further reading to explain problem User enters number and output is the number of steps it takes for Collatz process to reach 1 Additionally outputs all numbers reached by Collatz process starting from initial number User can also use checkboxes to view the output in binary, only view the odd numbers reached by the process, or both
+- **Website Features:**
+  - Displays number of steps for Collatz process to terminate.
+  - Contains an initial summary of the problem.
+  - Provides links to further reading for a more in-depth explanation.

+- **User Interaction:**
+  - Allows the user to enter a number.
+  - Outputs the number of steps it takes for the Collatz process to reach 1.

+- **Additional Outputs:**
+  - Displays all numbers reached by the Collatz process starting from the initial number.

+- **Optional Viewing Options:**
+  - Checkboxes for user customization:
+    - View the output in binary.
+    - Only view the odd numbers reached by the process.
+    - Both options can be selected simultaneously.